Is it better to be different than it is to be better?

 Sam McArthur of internet marketing specialist, Savvy Marketers, qualified the point by saying that it is better to be different as long as different is better (chocolate tea pots immediately spring to mind!).

-Matthew White, previously of The Marketing Eye and now with search marketing specialist Fresh Egg, joined Sam by saying it is better to be different so that the benefits of first mover advantage can be maximised.
+Another commentator came off the fence and said it is better to be different so that the benefits of first mover advantage can be maximised.

 I disagree...and here's why.

 There is no fundamental need for a business to be different, indeed the need for a USP is a myth.
 Competitive advantage is achieved through having a distinctive competency, i.e. something that you are very good at and better than your competitors.
 That competency might be in an area such as distribution, innovation, marketing or customer service.
 If you can identify and satisfy customer needs better than your competition, you will survive and thrive.